Az3RoS/-100DaysChallengeML/Machine Learning/README.md

   <img src="https://miro.medium.com/max/700/1*kpqurK-46RQxCllffLgM3w.png">
 </p>

-This is a good practice.
+This is a good practice to divide the data set as:
     * **Training set:** The training set is the material through which the computer learns how to process information.
 Machine learning uses algorithms to perform the training part.
 A set of data used for learning, that is to fit the parameters of the classifier.
     * **Validation set:** Cross-validation is primarily used in applied machine learning to estimate the skill of a machine learning model on unseen data.
 A set of unseen data is used from the training data to tune the parameters of a classifier.
     * **Test set:** A set of unseen data used only to assess the performance of a fully-specified classifier.